bitsgalore/bitsgalore.github.io/_posts/2023/2023-05-25-identification-of-pdf-preservation-risks-with-verapdf-and-jhove.md

 - File attachments.
 The associated risk is that attached files may require external software to render.
 - JavaScript.
 This presents various risks, which are mostly security-related.

 This list is not exhaustive, but it provides a useful starting point.
-Deviations from the format specification (PDF validity) can also pose potential preservation risks[^6].
-This is a huge subject in its own right[^7], that is out of the scope of the current analysis.
+Deviations from the format specification (PDF validity) can also pose potential preservation risks.
+[Opinions are divided](https://blog.dshr.org/2009/01/postels-law.html) about the importance of format validity in actual practice.
+PDF format validation is a huge subject in its own right[^7], which is out of the scope of the current analysis.

 ## VeraPDF vs JHOVE

-Since [the 2017 analysis]({{ BASE_PATH }}/2017/06/01/policy-based-assessment-with-verapdf-a-first-impression) already showed that VeraPDF was able to detect most risk-associated PDF features, the inclusion of VeraPDF in this follow-up was an obvious choice.
-With that said, VeraPDF is currently not included in Rosetta, and my colleagues wondered to what extent [JHOVE](https://jhove.openpreservation.org/) (which is part of Rosetta's default setup) would be up to the job.
+The [2017 analysis]({{ BASE_PATH }}/2017/06/01/policy-based-assessment-with-verapdf-a-first-impression) already showed that VeraPDF was able to detect most risk-associated PDF features, which made the inclusion of VeraPDF an obvious choice for this follow-up.
+VeraPDF is currently not included in Rosetta, and my colleagues wondered to what extent [JHOVE](https://jhove.openpreservation.org/) (which is part of Rosetta's default setup) would be up to the job.
 So, in the remainder of this blog post I will present a comparison of VeraPDF and JHOVE.

 It's important to mention that VeraPDF and JHOVE have different (but partially overlapping) scopes and functionalities.
 VeraPDF was primarily written to test for conformance against the various [PDF/A](https://en.wikipedia.org/wiki/PDF/A) profiles, with recent versions also supporting (partial) conformance testing for [PDF/UA](https://en.wikipedia.org/wiki/PDF/UA).
 It does not (or at best only to a limited degree) validate the lower-level data structures that make up a PDF file.
 The latter is the primary domain of JHOVE's PDF module, which was designed for "full on" PDF validation[^5].
 The main overlap between VeraPDF and JHOVE lies in their ability to extract metadata and technical features, and for the current analysis I have only looked at this particular functionality of both tools.